 Many of her paintings are for sale - you may find just the one you're looking for ...

 Most of this post is about the birds I see and hear around home except for the Nightjar which although it breeds not too far away I have never yet got round to seeing.
 Thanks to Martin Smith for writing about them on his blog and allowing me to use his words.

 - A bit of poetic license here as I’ve never seen or heard a Nightingale in these woods.
 They did occur in Flintshire in the late 1800s, early 20 Century, but we are at the very northern edge of their breeding range.
-I have sat and listened to one in a small Wood at the edge of the Oxford canal back in the ‘80s - a beautiful moment and a treasured memory.
+I have listened to one at dawn, in a small Wood, at the edge of the Oxford canal back in the ‘80s - a beautiful moment and a treasured memory.